galathinius/real-time-programming/essay/intro.md

 Kinda abstract and doesn't clear up what 'sql semantics' could possibly mean</br>
 Searching for 'SQL semantincs' isn't really helpful as the only close result is this</br>

-    The semantics of SQL queries is formally defined by stating a set of rules that determine a syntax-driven translation of an SQL query to a formal model.
+`The semantics of SQL queries is formally defined by stating a set of rules that determine a syntax-driven translation of an SQL query to a formal model.
 The target model, called Extended Three Valued Predicate Calculus (E3VPC), is largely based on a set of well-known mathematical concepts.
-The rules which allow the transformation of a general E3VPC expression to a Canonical Form, which can be manipulated using traditional, two-valued predicate calculus are also given; in this way, problems like equivalence analysis of SQL queries are completely solved.
+The rules which allow the transformation of a general E3VPC expression to a Canonical Form, which can be manipulated using traditional, two-valued predicate calculus are also given; in this way, problems like equivalence analysis of SQL queries are completely solved.` </br>

 [*Formal semantics of SQL queries*](https://dl.acm.org/doi/abs/10.1145/111197.111212)